UtrechtUniversity/workshop-computational-reproducibility/preparations.md

     - You want to check 'Add Anaconda to my PATH environment variable'. _(NB: you will also see a message in red text that selecting 'Add Anaconda to my PATH environment variable' is not recommended; continue with this selection to make using conda easier in your terminal.
 If you have questions or concerns, please contact your instructor.)_

-### Github
+### Code platforms
-- **Sign up for a github, gitlab, or bitbucket account**.
+- **Sign up for a [github](https://github.com/join?source=header-home), [gitlab](https://gitlab.com/users/sign_up), or [bitbucket](https://bitbucket.org/account/signup/) account**.
 We will be doing our demonstrations in github, but most things we will show you have easy parallels on the other networks, so you can likely just follow along.
 - **Make sure you have an ssh key pair set up** between your computer and the github/gitlab/bitbucket account.
 There is a [great tutorial on how to do this on github](https://help.github.com/en/enterprise/2.17/user/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).